-Each Group Entity provides, on an annual basis, adequate training to all relevant staff members to familiarize staff with the procedures set out in the relevant manuals which are issued by the local Compliance Units of BoC and to enable staff to recognize and handle transactions and activities suspected to be related with money laundering or terrorist financing activities.
-Also, it encourages staff to make a positive contribution to the fight against crime by reporting circumstances where they become aware or suspicious of any transactions or customers that might be using BoC to launder money.
+Each Group Entity provides, on an annual basis, adequate training to all relevant staff members in order to familiarize staff with the procedures set out in the relevant manuals which are issued by the local Compliance Units of the Bank and to enable staff to recognize and handle transactions and activities suspected to be related with money laundering or terrorist financing activities.
+Also, it encourages staff to make a positive contribution to the fight against crime by reporting circumstances where they become aware or suspicious of any transactions or customers that might be using the Bank to launder money.